 The x-ray fluorescence spectrometer is typically used to determine the elemental composition of bulk materials (rocks, ores, metals, concrete, etc).
 By exciting a sample with an intense x-ray beam, the sample will emit x-rays with energies characteristic of the elements in the sample.
 By measuring the relative intensity of the various x-ray energies emitted from the sample, it is possible to precisely determine the elemental composition of the sample.

 It can also be used to measure elements in liquid samples (oil and aqueous samples) although the detection limits for liquid analysis are higher.
-The instrument has been acquired by several professors in collaboration with RIL.
+The instrument has been acquired by several professors in collaboration with RIL in 2017.
 More Information

 High Resolution LC-QTOF (Thermo Ultimat 3000 & Bruker micrOTOF-QIII)

 The LC-QTOF (liquid chromatograph-quadrupole time of flight mass spectrometer) is used to analyze chemicals in liquid sample by separating them in a chromatographic column and analyzing the masses of parent and fragment ions of each chemical at high resolution.
 (This instrument is scheduled to relocate to the new CAMS building in the summer of 2019.)
 More Information